Hoppers of North Carolina:

 Distribution: Primarily recorded in the Southeastern United States, uncommon.

-Abundance: Scattered records across the state, uncommon to rare.
+Abundance: Scattered records across the state, uncommon to locally common.

 Seasonal Occurrence